apexearth/egrep/README.md

 ## Options

 - `files`:             The files, folders, or globs to grep.
 - `pattern`:           The pattern to grep for.
 - `glob`:              Treat files option as a glob.
 - `recursive`:         Recursively grep through folders.
 - `ignoreCase`:        Perform case insensitive matching.
 - `objectMode`:        Set `false` to receive string data.
+- `fullBinaryMatches`: Set `true` to display the full binary match.
+- `hideBinaryMatches`: Set `true` to hide all binary matches.

 ## Command Line Usage